 Make sure you head early morning to the the Sassoon Docks, a part of the naval area meaning no photography is allowed, where you will see fishmongers arrive on shore from their multi coloured boats, hands and decks full of fresh fish.
 Fish here are an assortment of all different shapes, sizes and colours.
 We even saw a bloodied and battered shark being pulled along with pride on a wooden cart through the entire market, being eyed up in envy.
 Women balance plastic bowls on their head from all colours of the rainbow, carefully selecting what fish to have for the meals over the next couple of days after haggling in auctions that attract large crowds.
 Fisher women sit in circles and peel shrimps in a frenzy, looking at me curiously whilst I stroked the shiny scales of their catch.

 Another attraction whilst in the city of Mumbai, is attending the cinema.
 Like I have posted before, there are two types of Hindi films; one for the light hearted involving song, love and dance.
 Whilst the second concentrates on more serious issues that are thematic and are relevant to modern society.
 Being a lover of fight-club esque films, and bought tickets to see the movie, “Baby”, I was enraptured within the first few seconds.
-As the movie began to unfold, the plot became clear: a terrorist organization was trying to attack India who had links with Pakistan and the Middle East, who were Muslim.
+As the movie began to unfold, the plot became clear: a terrorist organisation was trying to attack India who had links with Pakistan and the Middle East, who were Muslim.
 Someone was deeply perturbed by this imagery, (or someone was overly patriotic) which meant it took quite a while for the audience to settle.
 This then raised questions on the representation of Muslim’s in this Hindi film and how moral the perception was, one can only point out that it’s banned in Pakistan because “it portrays a negative image of Muslims and the negative characters in the film also have Muslim names”, and allow the viewer to make their own judgement.

 Sitting in the dress circle, (the cinema seemed to be the size of a theatre), which meant that from a safe distance we could see the action off screen, and not be part of it.
 Also, just for 70 rupees extra, you got the best seats in the house!
 As the movie went on, the audience became one; all on a journey together, reacting to certain parts of the movie with excitement, delight and surprise.
 Jeers and howls were made whenever the good guy did or say something impressive, whilst claps of applause were made when he asked for a alcoholic beverage, (which I thought strange because of most people not liking alcohol because of their religion, and the consequences it brings).
 Both being professional female actresses, we were shocked by the female leads, who couldn’t act and had very little depth of emotions.
 As they fluttered their eyelashes and let out large sighs of exasperation, I cringed at her acting, as well as her character.
 However, this being a serious film, I’m sure the portrayal of women in other Bollywood films would be even more horrific.
 Although a large language barrier, phrases were spoken in English and the slapstick humour, facial expressions and body language were able to read, making the viewing of a Hindi film at the cinema, an unforgettable experience and one I urge you all to do- plus the cinema to locals is a way of life not just mere entertainment, so really it’s a cultural exchange!